IBM/go-sdk-core/Authentication.md

 - Container Authentication
 - VPC Instance Authentication
 - Cloud Pak for Data Authentication
+- Multi-Cloud Saas Platform (MCSP) V1 Authentication
-- Multi-Cloud Saas Platform (MCSP) Authentication
+- Multi-Cloud Saas Platform (MCSP) V2 Authentication
 - No Authentication (for testing)

 The SDK user configures the appropriate type of authentication for use with service instances.